We found a hidden Amazon deal with 6 months of Disney+ for free

 We’re not suggesting that you should cancel all your other streaming services and jump ship to Disney+.
 Not even close.
 What we are saying, however, is that Disney+ has quickly become a must-have streaming service.
 And you’re really missing out if you don’t have a Disney+ account.
 Now, however, there’s a way you can try Disney+ without paying a penny for it.
 No, we’re not talking about a free 7-day trial or anything as simple as that.
 Instead, there’s a hidden deal on Amazon that gets you a whopping 6 months of Disney+ for free!

-How amazing is that?!Today's Top Deal Amazon makes its own 24-hour COVID-19 test, and you can get one starting now Price:$39.99 Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+How amazing is that?!Today's Top Deal Cook perfect steak and chicken every with this brilliant Amazon find — now 20% off!
+List Price:$39.99 Price:$31.99 You Save:$8.00 (20%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 I am seriously obsessed with Loki right now.
 Tom Hiddleston is epic in his Loki role, of course, but it’s so much more than that.
 Loki is helping to lay the groundwork for the next several years of MCU movies and series.
 We’re learning all about how time works in the MCU, and we’re really starting to dive into the multiverse.
 If you don’t watch this great series, there’s no way you’ll be able to keep up when Marvel’s next few movies are released.